pyprg/egrid/README.md

     * .id_of_injection, str, unique identifier of injection
     * .index_of_injection, str, index of injection

+pvalues: pandas.DataFrame

+    * .id_of_batch, unique identifier of measurement batch
+    * .P, float, active power
+    * .direction, float, -1: from device into node, 1: from node into device

+qvalues: pandas.DataFrame

+    * .id_of_batch, unique identifier of measurement batch
+    * .Q, float, reactive power
+    * .direction, float, -1: from device into node, 1: from node into device

 pqvalues: pandas.DataFrame

     * .id_of_batch, unique identifier of measurement batch